 - Knowledge Base: IP Camera Video & Audio Recording Laws

-In general, there are 5 types of security camera recorders for you to choose from, that is, security camera DVR or NVR recorders, SD cards, PCs or laptops, the FTP server and security camera recording to Cloud.
+In general, there are 5 types of security camera recorders for you to choose from, that is, security camera DVR or NVR recorders, security camera SD card recorders, PCs or laptops, the FTP server and security camera recording to Cloud.

 1. Security Camera DVR/NVR Recorders

-The security camera DVRs/NVRs with hard drives are the most reliable way to do 24-hour recording of your Analog security cameras (for DVRs) or IP cameras (for NVRs).
+The security camera DVR/NVR recoderes with hard drives are the most reliable way to do 24-hour recording of your Analog security cameras (for DVRs) or IP cameras (for NVRs).

-That shouldn’t be one of your concerns.
-Most security camera DVR/NVR systems include a built-in hard disk drive, and you may also add an external hard drive for the security camera DVR/NVR to expand the storage space.
+Now most security camera DVR/NVR recorders include a built-in hard disk drive, and you may also add an external HDD to expand the storage space (Also learn How Long Do Security Cameras Record).

 One thing you need to note is that, the security camera DVR/NVR recorders normally only support the cameras of the same brand.